RED FLAG # 11

 - Providing or changing orders to suppliers with insufficient lead time for capacity planning, impacting the health, safety and wages of supply chain workers

-- Placing excessive pressure on suppliers for speed in production in the lead up to events, or to meet seasonal demand, such as in the harvesting of seasonal agricultural commodities
+- Placing excessive pressure on suppliers for speed in production in the lead up to events, or to meet seasonal demand, such as in the harvesting of seasonal agricultural commodities, exacerbated by changing climate conditions, such as extreme heat

 - Expediting R&D for new or updated products/services to market, leaving insufficient time to test for potential impacts on users/customers

-- Delivering construction projects with unattainable schedules or particularly inflexible deadlines (e.g. associated with large sporting events)
+- Delivering construction projects with unattainable schedules or particularly inflexible deadlines (e.g. associated with large sporting events or rapid expansion of renewable energy capacity)

 Higher-Risk Sectors